ionic-team/ionic-site/docs/v2/components/index.md

 Menus can be a little more complicated, but they allow for many different configuration options.
 For example, the Google Maps app uses a drawer style Menu that exposes a list of items that open [Modals](#modals) over the main map content area and toggle settings on and off.

-For more information on tabs, check out the [Menu API reference](../api/components/menu/Menu/).
+For more information on Menus, check out the [Menu API reference](../api/components/menu/Menu/).

 <h2 id="modals">Modals</h2>